HOW TO PERM HAIR AT HOME TUTORIAL

 L'Oréal Paris Elnett Satin Extra Strong Hold Hairspray A classic hairspray that gives long-lasting hold without stiffening curls.
 It’s great for setting curls without compromising on softness.

-Kenra Volume Spray 25This is a strong-hold hairspray that provides excellent volume and keeps curls in place.
+Kenra Volume Spray 25 This is a strong hold hairspray that provides excellent volume and keeps curls in place.
 It’s perfect for creating long-lasting, frizz-free curls.

-Tips for Using Products with Permed Hair:
+Tips for Using Products with Permed Hair at home

 Always apply products to damp hair to help distribute them evenly.